 Tool Steel used in edge tools is a compromise.
 The characteristics of steel directly affect the quality of a tool: too hard and it breaks, too soft and it won’t hold an edge.
-The trick is to use a steel that is hardenable, easily sharpened, yet tough enough to resist chipping when encountering the occasional knot.
 What is needed is steel with a high carbon content (.55% to .95%) and added metals such as manganese, chromium or vanadium to improve hardening and wear characteristics.
 Our edge tools are manufactured from high-carbon (.90%) manganese-enriched steel.
-Most importantly, the quality of our steel is consistent because it comes from only one, long time supplier.

 Sharpening Stones come in a bewildering variety of materials and styles.
 Today’s woodworker may well feel confused and overwhelmed.
 Water or oil, diamond or ceramic, man-made or natural?
 Which is the best stone to own?

-We can start by answering the last question first.
-The best stone for all purposes does not exist.
-However, there is good news.
-The best stone for a particular purpose does exist.
-The answer to the question, “which sharpening stone should I buy?” depends on first determining what kind of sharpening is to be done.
-Let’s look at the strengths and weaknesses of commonly available stones.
+We can start by answering the last question first: The best stone for all purposes does not exist.
+The best stone for a particular purpose does exist, however.
+The answer to the question, “which sharpening stone should I buy?” depends on what kind of sharpening is to be done.
+Let’s look at the strengths and weaknesses of commonly available stones: